Pearson eyes publishing arm merger with Bertelsmann

 Earlier on Thursday, a report by the FT said Bertelsmann would have a stake of over 50 percent in the combined venture, citing three people familiar with the negotiations.

-Bertelsmann, Europe's biggest media group and owner of European TV broadcaster RTL Group, is in the middle of an overhaul in an attempt to catch up with rapid changing markets.
+Bertelsmann, Europe's biggest media group and owner of European TV broadcaster RTL Group AUDK.LU, is in the middle of an overhaul in an attempt to catch up with rapid changing markets.

 Lead by Chief Executive Thomas Rabe, who was appointed last year, the company is targeting major acquisitions and strategic partnerships to accelerate growth in Brazil, China and India, and to strengthen its position in the United States.